 - Walking your Tripawd only builds endurance.
 It does not build strength.

-- Your is time together better spent by practicing daily strengthening activities.
+- Your time together is better spent by practicing daily strengthening activities.

 Let’s dig in to each point to make sure we’re on the same page.